A Foodie's Paradise

 Taste the Farm-Fresh Difference

 Upstate South Carolina combines a deep history of agricultural excellence, Southern comfort and a new wave of active, conscious consumers to form a truly unique farm-to-table dining scene.
 As a result, Upstate SC has attracted the attention of some of America’s leading chefs who specialize in creating mouthwatering dishes from locally sourced, seasonally driven ingredients.
 Award-winning Husk has a location in Greenville, while the Anchorage is a homegrown James Beard Semi-Finalist, focused on small plates, craft cocktails and beer, and sustainable wine.
-Other local-forward restaurants in the Upstate include Kitchen Sync, Sunny Side Cafe and Grits & Groceries.
+Other local-forward restaurants in the Upstate include Kitchen Sync, Sunny Side Cafe, The Strip Club 104 and Grits & Groceries.

 Beyond its farm-to-table restaurant scene, Upstate SC has an active agricultural community and a penchant for shopping and eating local—because there’s nothing quite like purchasing lettuce that was picked fresh this morning or sampling strawberries that were in the ground yesterday.
 Farmers’ markets run the gamut from larger markets like Spartanburg’s Hub City Market, Greenville’s Saturday Market and the Travelers Rest Farmers Market to those in to the smaller venues in Laurens, Union and Gaffney.